APPSPIDER: WEB APPLICATION SECURITY SCANNING FOR THE MODERN WORLD

 Close the Coverage Gap with Universal Translator

 Coverage is the first step to scanner accuracy.
-Scanners were originally built with a crawl and attack architecture, but crawling doesn't work for web services and other dynamic technologies.
+Scanners were originally built with a crawl and attack architecture, but crawling doesn't work for dynamic rich clients, APIs, and microservices.

 Attack with intelligence